Reducing stress in teens: Dr. Lisa Damour gives one simple tip.

 What should you do if your teenage daughter becomes upset because she tangled with a respected teacher?
 Or was teased by the girls in her gym class?
 Or perhaps your son spectacularly bombed his chemistry test?
 Reminding teenagers that they and their peers are still growing and changing might be surprisingly helpful.

-Two groups of adolescents were asked to complete a task that almost anyone would find socially stressful: give a five-minute speech on high school popularity to an unfamiliar audience of teenagers.
+Researchers asked two groups of adolescents to complete a task that almost anyone would find socially stressful.
+They told the teens to give a five-minute speech on high school popularity to an unfamiliar audience of teenagers.
 To make the situation even more awkward, the teenagers in the audience were told to sigh rudely, frown, and cross their arms as they listened.

 One group of presenters was told that personality develops and matures over time; the other group was told nothing about personality.

-Remarkably, the study found that the teenagers who had learned about the flexibility of personality traits weren’t unduly stressed by their hostile audience.
+Remarkably, the study found that the teenagers who had learned about the flexibility of personality traits did not experience undue stress by their hostile audience.
 In contrast, stress levels soared in the adolescents who had not received the lesson on the plasticity of personal traits.
-(In case you’re wondering, experts generally agree that personality becomes quite stable by age 30.)
+(Just in case you’re wondering, experts generally agree that personality becomes quite stable by age 30.)

 In order to confirm that these results translated to real life, the research team brought a modified version of the experiment to school.

-For several days in a row, ninth graders took time out of their algebra class to offer up saliva samples (which can be used to detect stress hormone levels) and diary accounts of every negative event that occurred that day.
+For several days in a row, ninth graders took time out of their algebra class to offer up saliva samples (which researchers tested to detect stress hormone levels) and diary accounts of every negative event that occurred that day.
 Again, the researchers found that the teenagers who received the lesson that people grow and change were less bothered by daily stressors than their unenlightened peers.

 One Simple Intervention Reduces Stress in Teens